cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 python3 client.py
 ```

 If done correctly, the client should now be constantly logging status code `200`'s.
+While this is a rather boring example, we can see the increase in network i/o metrics in real time!
+Stop both services with cntrl + c.

+### Instrumentation

+Time to add instrumentation to these python services.
+Go to Data Management > Add Integration > Monitor applications > Python (OpenTelemetry) and follow the wizard to instrument both services.
+Follow the wizard and any linked documentation as needed.

+You should now be able to see received and exported spans on the OpenTelemetry Collector dashboard and a service map in APM.
+APM can take ~3 minutes to update the service map.

 ## Part 2: Containerize it